linebender/druid/README.md

 # druid

-## A data first Rust-native UI toolkit.
+## A data-first Rust-native UI toolkit.

 [![crates.io](https://meritbadge.herokuapp.com/druid)](https://crates.io/crates/druid)
 [![docs.rs](https://docs.rs/druid/badge.svg)](https://docs.rs/druid/)
 [![license](https://img.shields.io/crates/l/druid)](./LICENSE)

 Druid is an experimental Rust-native UI toolkit.
 Its main goal is to demonstrate the potential of Rust as an application programming language, while letting users write fast, small, and generally efficient programs with minimal hassle.

 Druid's current development is largely driven by its use in [Runebender], a new font editor.

+We have been doing periodic releases of druid on crates.io, but it is under active development and its API might change.

 ## Example